 Applying for a Ph.D.
 Degree Abroad

-- It is important to note that for a PhD from abroad with scholarship you should excel in the general GRE and the subject GRE because many universities require the latter
+- It is important to note that for a Ph.D. from abroad with the scholarship you should excel in the general GRE and the subject GRE because many universities require the latter

-- You must tell the universities the specific area you wish to specialize in after you are sure when to Apply for PhD.
-This should be an area which interests you a lot.
+- You must tell the universities the specific area you wish to specialize in after you are sure when to apply for Ph.D.
+This should be an area that interests you a lot.
 If you have some idea of the topic as well, go ahead and inform the admissions committee.
 They will know that you have done your homework and you are serious about obtaining a Ph.D. degree

-- While applying for Phd Program, Initially, you enroll as a PhD student.
+- While enrolling for Ph.D. abroad Program, Initially, you enroll as a PhD student.
 After completing required coursework and qualifying exams, you become a PhD candidate.
 You will spend the bulk of your time completing the dissertation

 - Prior to candidacy, you must pass certain courses and qualifying examinations that usually consist of both written and oral components (IELTS/TOEFL).
 For United States, most universities require a GRE score in your application and would like to review it along with your application, so take the GRE seriously!